-Business Minor for Engineering Majors
+Business Essentials for Engineering Majors

 The minor will help prepare engineering students to interact with general managers in their engineering career and to pursue advanced study in business or engineering management.